About this guide

 Rather than dumping items into the rubbish and adding to landfill, divide items into separate piles—items you wish to sell, donate, fix, recycle or dispose of.
 Next, sort waste items into recyclables and chemical waste.
 There are services for used oil, batteries and paints in many locations.
 Check out Planet Ark’s RecyclingNearYou for more information on recycling your waste items.

 It's a great way to give a second life to unused items, de-clutter your garage or shed, and make a few extra dollars along the way.
 You can find a new home for items you no longer use or need.

 Re-use and upcycle

 Put old items you may have forgotten about to good use by re-using them or giving them a new life as part of something else.
-Once you get started the ideas are limitless.

 Clear out chemicals and harsh cleaning products